dechamps/ASIO401/CONFIGURATION.md

 QA40x for clock synchronization purposes even if no input channels are enabled.

-This option only has an effect if the ASIO Host Application exclusively uses ASIO401 in the output direction.
+This option only has an effect if the ASIO Host Application exclusively uses ASIO401 in the output direction (i.e. playback only, not recording).
 The value of this option is ignored if any input channels are used, since in that case ASIO401 has to read data from the QA40x anyway.

 If the option is set to `true` (or the ASIO Host application enables any input channels), then ASIO401 will use read operations to monitor the progress